sharesight/www.sharesight.com/BEHAVIOUR.md

  * Requesting `/pricing`
     * We determine the user's country via AWS Cloudfront's Country Header and redirect them.
     * Eg. `/pricing` => `/nz/pricing/`
+    * With an override cookie: We redirect to the override, eg. `/au/pricing`.

+## US Users

+_:us: We do not redirect US users by default, but it's still treated as a locale.
+This is because everyone has servers in the US and it messes with SEO, SEM, and scrapers of all sorts…_

+ * Requesting current locale: `/us/pricing`
+    * We stay there.
+ * Requesting another locale: `/au/pricing`
+    * We stay there.
+ * Requesting `/pricing`
+    * We stay there.
+We ignore when AWS Clodufront's Country Header is `us`.
+    * With an override cookie: We redirect to the override, eg. `/us/pricing`.